mjoras/sconepro-quic-protocol/draft-joras-sconepro-quic-protocol-alt.md

 ---
-title: "SCONEPRO QUIC Protocol"
+title: "A new QUIC version for network Exposure"
-abbrev: "SCONEPRO QUIC Protocol"
+abbrev: "QUIC for network exposure"
 category: info

 docname: draft-joras-sconepro-quic-protocol-alt-latest